Microsoft Purview Information Protection: The Enterprise Guide to Sensitivity Labels, Data Classification, and DLP

 - Service-side auto-labeling.
 Labels are applied to content in SharePoint, OneDrive, and Exchange without any user interaction.
 This is how you classify large volumes of existing content.

-Auto-labeling uses built-in sensitive information types — SSN, credit card numbers, medical record numbers, passport numbers — plus custom trainable classifiers and exact data match (EDM) for organization-specific patterns.
+Auto-labeling utilizes built-in sensitive information types.
+These include SSN, credit card numbers, medical record numbers, and passport numbers.
+It also employs custom trainable classifiers and exact data match (EDM) for organization-specific patterns.

 DLP policy design